zyxnowell/sql-cheatsheet/README.md

 	FROM @Result
   ORDER BY
-      CASE WHEN @SortingMode = 'DateAsc' THEN SampleDateColumn END ASC, CASE WHEN @SortingMode = 'DateDesc' THEN SampleDateColumn END DESC, OFFSET ((@PageNumber - 1) * COALESCE(@PageSize, @PageCount)) ROWS FETCH NEXT COALESCE(@PageSize, @PageCount) ROWS ONLY END;
+      CASE WHEN @SortingMode = 'DateAsc' THEN SampleDateColumn END ASC, CASE WHEN @SortingMode = 'DateDesc' THEN SampleDateColumn END DESC OFFSET ((@PageNumber - 1) * COALESCE(@PageSize, @PageCount)) ROWS FETCH NEXT COALESCE(@PageSize, @PageCount) ROWS ONLY END;